oslabs-beta/Serene/README.md

 ## Features

 ### Metric Visualization
-For AWS users and web developers, it is incredibly important to be able to monitor the health of their Lambda functions.
-Unfortunately, the current state of the AWS UI/UX makes it tedious for the user to access these metrics.
-With Serene, the user is able to view these metrics in neat displays with ease.
+It is extremly important for AWS Lambda developers to monitor the health of their Lambda functions.
+However, AWS Cloudwatch can be tedious and cumbersome for developers to navigate.
+Serene allows developers to view their AWS Lambda metrics with ease.
 Simply select the function you want to view from the sidebar and navigate to the 'Metrics' tab.
-The user is then able to toggle the sorting data based on start date, period, and data in ascending or descending order.
-Our goal was to make this experience much cleaner for the user without sacrificing any of the important data they may seek.
+The user is then able to sort the data based on start date, period, and data in ascending or descending order.

 ![Animated GIF](https://github.com/oslabs-beta/Serene/blob/main/client/src/assets/metricsdemo.gif)

 ### CloudWatch Logs
-CloudWatch log data is another tool for analyzing Lambda functions (though a user can view logs on many other AWS entities as well).
-Once again, Serene has taken out any requirement for over-navigation.
-By selecting a Lambda function to view and navigating to the 'View Logs' tab, Serene will display any log streams associated with that function.
+CloudWatch Logs is another tool for analyzing Lambda functions (though developers can view logs on many other AWS entities as well).
+Serene removes any over complication in this process as well.
+Simply select a Lambda function to view and navigate to the 'View Logs' tab.
+Serene will then display log streams associated with that function.
 By clicking into one of the streams, a display of all the events in that stream will render.
-These events will provide insight into the Lambda function's performance and can assist in any troubleshooting the user may have to do.
+These events will provide insight into the Lambda function's performance and can assist in troubleshooting.

 ![Animated GIF](https://github.com/oslabs-beta/Serene/blob/main/client/src/assets/logsdemo.gif)